EricClasher/Insider-News-/README.md

 JUST IN: 🇺🇸 President Trump says the US will likely have to refund $149,000,000,000 in tariff revenue.

 JUST IN: US to invest $2 billion into quantum computing companies

+JUST IN: 🇮🇷🇺🇸 Senior Iranian official says no final deal has been reached with the US, despite reports.